 In this methodology, each patient will be given an ID bracelet with a unique barcode.

-So, whenever a nurse gives the patient a medication; he/she should scan both the patient’s ID bracelet and the barcode on the medication to make sure that they match.
+So, whenever a nurse gives the patient a medication; he/she should scan both the patient’s ID wristband and the barcode on the medication to make sure that they match.

 In case, they both don’t match, the system will alert you about their mismatching or the medication is wrong which could be given to the patient.